The longest-living person on planet earth. The most famous centenarians

 Each of us would like to live long.
 The thought of the end of one's existence terrifies a person.

-The maximum age for a more or less active existence is considered to be 85 years.
+The maximum age for more or less active existence is considered to be 85 years.

-But there are people who, surprisingly for everyone, have long crossed the threshold of average life expectancy.
+But there are people who, to the surprise of everyone, have long since crossed the threshold of average life expectancy.

-There are 350,000 of them in the Russian Federation alone.
-Society is more surprised by people who have lived to be 100 years old.
+In the Russian Federation alone there are 350,000 of them.
+Society is more surprised by people who live to be 100 years old.

-Oddly enough, there are numerous cases where people claimed to be well over a hundred.
+Oddly enough, there are numerous cases of people claiming to be well over a hundred.

 The problem is that it is not always possible to officially confirm the age of a person who has lived for a century, or even more.

-That's why everything known to the world centenarians are divided into confirmed (verified) and estimated.
+Therefore everything known to the world centenarians are divided into confirmed (verified) and presumed.

-The reasons for the longevity of the longest living people in the world
+Reasons for the longevity of the world's longest living people

-Science has long been trying to unravel the mystery of the longevity of each "oldest person."
+Science has long been trying to solve the mystery of the longevity of each “oldest person.”

-After interviewing those who are over a hundred years old, doctors have deduced several factors that contribute to longevity.
+After interviewing those over a hundred years old, doctors identified several factors that contribute to longevity.

 The oldest people in the world live in Japan, in the city of Okinawa.
 Scientists conclude that the reason for this is the peculiarities of the local population.